Mount Everest reconnaissance from Nepal: 1950 Houston–Tilman exploration of Solu Khumbu

 The first time Tilman and Houston ascended the Khumbu Glacier to about a mile from the Lho La they failed to see the gap to the Western Cwm so narrow was the entrance.
 However, the next day they found the opening with no difficulty.
-With only one more day before they would have to start their return their only means of further reconnaissance was to climb Kala Patar, 18192 ft, the side peak of Pumori.
+On the last day before they had to start their return they climbed Kala Patar, 18192 ft, the side peak of Pumori.
 Because Houston was not yet acclimatised they had to stop about 300 ft below the top from where Tilman took a crucial photograph.
 The upper part of the Western Cwm was hidden and much of the southern side of Everest was obscured by Nuptse – what view there was shown a probably unclimbable steep rocky ridge dropping from near the summit of Everest and possibly leading to the South Col. If there was an easier ridge behind it and further up the Cwm they thought it might not be possible to reach it.
 Regarding the Khumbu Icefall where the glacier drops steeply from the Cwm, they decided a way through could be forced.

 Mindful of the revolution in Nepal and the Korean War, after their return Cowles wrote "Against the dark and troubled background of the uneasy times in which we live, our days in eastern Nepal remain a happy memory towards which our thoughts constantly return in joy and gratitude".

 1951 British Mount Everest reconnaissance expedition

 The discoveries of Tilman and Houston, combined with an analysis of aerial photographs, led to a British reconnaissance expedition in 1951.
 Led by Eric Shipton the party reconnoitred various possible routes to Mount Everest from Nepal and the only one they considered feasible was via the Khumbu Icefall, Western Cwm and South Col. Shipton reported back to the Himalayan Committee that they had found "a practicable route from the West Cwm to the summit of Mount Everest".
-They intended to mount an expedition for 1952 to make an attempt on the summit.
+They hoped to make a summit attempt in 1952.